Impact of Covid-19 crisis on construction

 In January 2022, construction production increased by 3.9% in the EU compared with December 2021; in the euro area construction production also grew by 3.9%.

 After an unprecedented decline in March and April (-25.9%), construction production in the EU increased by 20.4% in May 2020 and recovered some of the losses of the crisis.
 Since then construction production increased in most months but not very dynamically.
 In January 2022 the production level stood was only 1.9% higher than in February 2020.

-This article is part of an online publication presenting the development of short-term business statistics (STS) indicators in the Covid-19 crisis.
+This article is part of an Eurostat online publication presenting the development of short-term business statistics (STS) indicators in the Covid-19 crisis.
 The results presented in this article concern the development of the construction production index.
-Eurostat will continue to update the information on the effects of the Covid-19 crisis on industrial production, construction, trade and services in the online publication.
 For the publication of new data see the STS release calendar.
-Please also see the monthly News Release of 17 June 2021.
+Please also see the monthly Eurostat News Release of 18 August 2022.